paguerre3/go/README.md

 - **Mixed data types** can be defined within a struct (as the opposite to maps that support only one type of values defined during declaration).

+- *Go typically encourages passing structs by reference (pointer) when mutation or large data is involved, while small structs that do not need modification can be passed by value to avoid unintended side effects.*

 ---
 ### `goroutines` - Concurrency